 Walking along one of the main streets

-One of the most well known attractions in San Gimignano are it’s towers.
-Unlike most other towns in Tuscany, most of it’s original towers are still standing.
+One of the most well known attractions in San Gimignano are its towers.
+Unlike most other towns in Tuscany, most of its original towers are still standing.
 In fact there are 14 all up of different heights and sizes, built between the 11th and 13th centuries.
 Just about anywhere you go in the town, you will have a view of at least one of these towers.

 Archway in San Gimignano, Italy